syncfusion-content/windowsforms-docs/WindowsForms/ContextMenuStrip/Overview.md

 ---
 layout: post
-title: About Windows Forms ContextMenuStripEx control | Syncfusion
+title: Overview of Windows Forms ContextMenuStripEx control | Syncfusion
 description: Learn here all about introduction of Syncfusion Windows Forms of ContextMenuStrip control, its features, and more.
 platform: WindowsForms
 control: ContextMenuStripEx